mjsiers/dcldev-llmtool/docs/design/index.md

 as contextual input for the generation of text for the new client.

-The database table schemas are defined using PyDantic model classes which are defined in the followin source code file.
+The database table schemas are defined using PyDantic model classes which are defined in the following source code file.

     source/llmtool/data/models.py